BoboTiG/python-mss/README.md

 python -m pip install -U --user mss
 ```

-Or you can install it with conda:
+Or you can install it with Conda:

 ```shell
 conda install -c conda-forge python-mss